Divinepj/ansible-config-mgt/README.md

 today is feb 3rd

-i have resumed my devops trainning
+i have resumed my devops trainning.